karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

     - Scope: Select "Global".
     - Secret: Enter the value for your Docker Hub username.
     - ID: Enter "DEPLOYMENT_SEVER".
-    - Description: Provide a meaningful description for the credential, such as "IP address of the deployment server".
+    - Description: Provide a meaningful description for the credential, such as "This credential stores the IP address of the target server where the application will be deployed.".
     - Click on the "Create" button to save the credential.

   - For `DEPLOYMENT_PATH`: